crystalchavez99/final-portfolio-template/Front-End/README.md

 * I wrote user stories from the view of a student and was structured to follow the default prompt
 * Made sure to make it clear and concise

+### JF 4.1
+Can explain organizational policies and procedures relating to the tasks being undertaken, and when to follow them.
+For example, the storage and treatment of sensitive data.
+* Especially with sensitive data in 0Auth always use their function or create encryption policies to ensure no data is given away
+* Ensured my API Endpoints that contain data handling are secured with HTTPS

 ### JF 6.4
 Works independently and takes responsibility.
 For example, has a disciplined and responsible approach to risk, and stays motivated and committed when facing challenges
 * I set clear goals and prioritization, ensuring tasks are broken down and creating timelines.